How To Polish Your Car by Hand (Step-By-Step Guide)

 For polishing your car by hand, you’ll need:

 • Compound and polish paste or liquid: there are plenty of options to choose from, but I suggest you use Meguiar’s Ultimate Compound and Meguiar’s Ultimate Polish.
 That way, you can get fantastic results.
-First, you should use the compound to remove swirl marks and scratches, and then you should use a polish to enhance the paint and remove haze left by the compound.
+First, you should use the compound to remove swirl marks and scratches, and then you should use a polish to enhance the paint and remove the haze left by the compound.

 Step 3: Work The Product Into The Paint